Adopted by the 58th WMA General Assembly, Copenhagen, Denmark, October 2007

 6. A physician should not to participate in telemedicine if it violates the legal or ethical framework of the country.

 7. Telemedicine can potentially infringe on the physician privacy due to 24/7 virtual availability.
-The physician need to inform patients about availability and recommend services such as emergency when inaccessible.
+The physician needs to inform patients about availability and recommend services such as emergency when inaccessible.

 8. The physician should exercise their professional autonomy in deciding whether a telemedicine versus face-to-face consultation is appropriate.